Ancient Bohemian Legends: Durynk and Neklan

-After the Lucko War, Duke Neklan had mercy on the orphan Zbyslav of the defeated leader Vlastislav.
+After the Lučan War, Duke Neklan had mercy on the orphan Zbyslav of the defeated leader Vlastislav.
 Neklan let him be raised by a man called Durynk, who used to serve Vlastislav, but Neklan trusted him.
 The first winter after the death of Vlastislav, Durynk cut a hole in the ice of a frozen river and on the pretext of seeing a fish forced Zbyslav to lie on the ice.
 Then he killed him and took his severed head to Neklan, thinking he would get a reward by ridding him of his last enemy.
 Instead, Neklan was frightened and shouted: "Choose death yourself!
 That's my reward!".
 Durynk hanged himself on an alder, which was then called the "Durynk Alder".